What is Haven on the Lake?

 Who do I contact if I have any other questions about Haven on the Lake?

-Please contact any of our knowledgeable Haven Retreat Hosts at 410-715-3020.
+Please contact any of our knowledgeable Haven Wellness Consultants at 410-715-3020.
 We look forward to answering any questions you may have.